 3.)
 Make a dancette based on the idea of rising up.
 Use levels, the movement of body parts, or gestures to show the theme.
 Does moving in an optimistic way help you feel more hopeful?

 4.)
 How are you feeling today?
 There is no right or wrong answer!
 Whatever emotion you are feeling, show it in your body and in the movement for your dancette.

 5.)
 How do you move when you are worried and anxious?
 How do you move when you feel calm and hopeful?
 Make a dancette that starts with worried and anxious but ends calm and hopeful.

 6.)
 Think of a peaceful place.
 Why is it peaceful to you?
 How do you feel when you are there?
 What do you see, hear, smell, or taste when you are there?
 How do you move when you are there?
 Make a dancette inspired by this place.

 7.)
 Make a dancette based on the idea of flexibility.
 As dancers, how can we use what we know about physical flexibility to also help us stay flexible in the rest of our lives?

 1.)
 Work with a friend via FaceTime, Skype, or social media to create a dancette together.
 What are the challenges and joys of working with others in this way?

 2.)
-Spend 10 minutes watching a family member’s movements around the house.
+Spend 10 minutes watching a family member’s movements around the house, or a friend at school or dance.
 Create a dancette inspired by their movements.
 Share the dancette with them and talk about how you included their movement in your dance.

 3.)
-If you are able, create a dancette outside.
+Create a dancette outside.
 Be inspired by the sights, sounds, and smells of your community.

 4.)
 Create a dancette using any movement you’d like, then teach it to a family member or friend.
 Use FaceTime or Skype if you can’t be together in person!
 Ask them what it was like to learn the dance.